-Depending on education, and licensure, students can be admitted either at the Foundation level or at the Advanced Standing level.
+Depending on education, and licensure, students can be admitted either at the Foundation level or at the Advanced Standing level for the Masters in Social Work degree.
 Both levels utilize a cohort model that allows for an interactive learning environment and collegiality throughout the student's course work.

 The central mission of the Master of Social Work program is to prepare graduates for advanced micro and macro practice, professional leadership, and lifelong learning by providing a knowledge-based and value-informed education that emphasizes advanced practice with populations living in rural and small town areas.
 Course work stresses alleviating injustice, discrimination, and poverty; creating social policies and resources that will help meet basic human needs and enhance the quality of life; and assisting in the creation of accessible, responsible, and accountable human service programs.